eriktholmes/interpreting_mnist/MLP/README.md

 >  - The confusion matrix identifies that under ablation the model misclassifies 9 as 4
 >  - Under scaling we see the primary misclassification is the opposite, 4 is misclassified as 9
 >
-> This neuron seems somewhat unique in that the confusion is somehow bi-directional, and affects classes 4 and 9.
-This is interesting, as it is also very selective for class 7, it seems likely that the feature involves both a vertical stroke and maybe a top horizontal stroke?
+> This neuron seems unique in that the confusion is somewhat bi-directional, and affects classes 4 and 9: when under OR over activated it seems to collapse the boundary between 4 and 9.
+This is interesting, as it is also very selective for class 7, it seems likely that the feature involves both a vertical stroke and maybe a top horizontal stroke or hook shape.

 > **Neuron 15**:
->  - To be filled in soon...
+>  - This neuron was highly selective for class 2.
+In fact it only activated for some examples of 2 and a few for 3 and was otherwise silent.
+>  - Scaling the neurons activation had no affect on the accuracy of the model for any of the classes
+> Though this neuron is selective for 2 it is has no real influence on the model and is otherwise silent.

+These experiments highlight the fact that selectivity, while more informative than mean activation statistics, is only a piece of the puzzle.
+This extra causal analysis reveals a bit more about the network, showing how individual neurons inform the decisions of the network.
+The next experiment we run is PCA/UMAP on the hidden layers to visualize some of the class boundaries that form after training.
+Based on everything we have encountered so far we suspect that classes like 4 and 9 will experience some overlap in the projection space.

+### Part 5: Dimensionality reduction of the hidden layers
+(To come)